 - What does the author base his or her method on?
 Does the author quote only his or her own research?
 Does the author use research published in well-known journals?
 Check the bibliography or reference list in the back of the book.
 Are there are a variety of sources used?
 Are the reference materials recent or out of date?

 ADAO is a Chapters Affiliate.
-If a visitor to our website clicks on the Chapters banner below or one of the book links and purchases something, a percentage of that sale is given to ADAO.
+If a visitor to our website clicks on the Chapters banner below and purchases something, a percentage of that sale is given to ADAO.
 Money raised through book sales is used to support ADAO programs and services.

 Here are some examples of books that can help people with anxiety: